 If the package files include one or more Windows Installer packages (MSI file format), you can click Inspect MSI to Populate Fields to extract information from the .msi file and verify the pre-populated information.
 Using this feature does not overwrite any information that you previously entered manually.

 - In the Deploy Operations section, select which operations you want to enable: Install, Update, or Remove, and add conditional commands for any of the Deploy operations that you enabled for this package.
+For each operation, select the Require Source Files option if any of the files in the Package Files section are required to perform the operation.
+If you do not select this option, the package files are not downloaded.
 (Windows) For more information, see Variables for Windows applicability scans and command-line operations.

 If you chose to inspect the MSI, some operations are already enabled and information is pre-populated.
 You can verify or update any of the pre-populated information.

 Specify a process name, for example, Chrome.exe, and select either Terminate process or Pause until process is no longer running.
 If you choose to pause the process, the wait time is five minutes.

 Specify an install, update, or remove command to run and choose whether to run the command as the System or the Active User.
 If any part of the path in a command contains a space, use double quotation marks, even if you use variables.

 Extract a compressed file, copy a file or folder, create a folder, delete a file or folder, or rename a file or folder.
 For more information, see File/Folder actions.

 Specify an HTTP(S) address or a UNC file path and file name.
 Any URI that you enter must be allowed on the Tanium Server.
 For more information, see Tanium Platform User Guide: Managing allowed URLs.

 To use any of these actions with a file attached to this software package, enter the file name in the source field.